2024-10-31

 Note: As these standards are still in draft, implementations are intended for testing and migration planning rather than production deployment.

 In addition to the update, the Bouncy Castle team has also put together a guide with some details on the new standards, some differences of note as well as some pointers to proposed standards to help with migration.
 The guide also includes examples for using the new PQC standards with BC in both Java and C#.
-If that sounds interesting, follow the link and download the PQC Almanac.
+If that sounds interesting, follow the link below to download the PQC Almanac.